karenyov/react-native-eslint-prettier/README.md

 # React Native EsLint Prettier for Expo.
 Enforcing Consistent and Error Free Code in an Expo React Native Project with TypeScript.
+Tutorial Resume in this [link](https://justinnoel.dev/2020/07/20/enforcing-consistent-and-error-free-code-in-an-expo-react-native-project-with-typescript/).

 > Improve your team's code quality and efficiency by using ESLint, Prettier to automate formatting and consistency checks.